Albert Laessle: Works

 Laessle's sculptures can be found at the Carnegie Institute, the Peabody Institute, the Metropolitan Museum of Art and at the Pennsylvania Academy of the Fine Arts.
 In Philadelphia's Rittenhouse Square is his famous bronze Billy (1914) – a sculpture of a goat that is known to be a favorite of children who love to sit on it – which was given to the City of Philadelphia by Eli Kirk Price II through the Fairmount Park Art Association (now the Association for Public Art).
 At the Philadelphia Zoo is his group of bronze Penguins (1917), which was purchased by the Fairmount Park Art Association and installed at the entrance to the zoo's Bird House.
 Laessle's studio was close to the Philadelphia Zoo, which allowed him easy access to animal models.

-Laessle collaborated with Grafly on the Major General Galusha Pennypacker Memorial for Philadelphia's Logan Circle.
+Laessle collaborated with Grafly on the General Galusha Pennypacker Memorial for Philadelphia's Logan Circle.
 Pennypacker had been the youngest Union general in the American Civil War.
 Grafly's concept was to depict Pennypacker as a bare-chested Roman general astride a chariot-like cannon, and flanked by tigers.
 Grafly died in 1929, and Laessle completed the memorial, based on Grafly's designs, in 1934.

 From 1919 until 1939, Laessle was an instructor at the Pennsylvania Academy.
 He retired due to a heart condition.
 In 1951, Laessle won the J. Sanford Saltus Award for Outstanding Achievement in the Art of the Medal from the American Numismatic Society.
 Among the medals he designed and sculpted during his long career was the Gold Medal of Award for the Sesquicentennial International Exposition held in Philadelphia in 1926.
 He sculpted America-Abundance, the tenth issue of the Society of Medalists in 1934.
 In 1927 he was elected into the National Academy of Design as an Associate member and became a full Academician in 1932.